Articles on: Android

 Tap the Enable button.

-On Android devices other than Samsung, the Safe Surfer app might be listed under "Downloaded services".
+On Android devices other than Samsung, the Safe Surfer app might be listed under a section called Downloaded services (or similar).

-Tap the listing for Safe Surfer.
+Tap the Safe Surfer listing.

 Tap the Allow option.